Working With Children Check

 Victoria 3086.
 Telephone: 03 9479 5904

-- You will need to finalise your application at a participating Victorian Australia Post outlet, using the barcode and instructions that will be emailed to you.
+- Apply within Victoria: you have the option to finalise your application online or at a participating Victorian Australia Post outlet, using the barcode and instructions that will be emailed to you.

-- Volunteer Checks are free and Australia Post will take your photo at no charge.
+- If applying at Australia Post they will take your photo at no charge.

-- Once you receive your card in the mail, you will need to upload it to InPlace for the Placements Team to check.
+- Once you receive your card in the mail you will need to upload a copy of the card (front only) to InPlace for the Placements team to check.
 A La Trobe login is required.
-A copy of your WWCC card must be on InPlace before we can confirm you placement.
+A copy of your WWCC card must be on InPlace before we can confirm your placement.

 Existing Working With Children Cardholders

-If you already have a WWCC card, you will still need to go to the Working With Children's website to add: La Trobe University, College of Arts, Social Sciences & Commerce as one of your employers under “volunteer” organisation.
+If you already have a WWCC card, you will still need to go to the Working with Children's Check website to add: La Trobe University, Placement Operations (Education) as one of your employers under “volunteer” organisation.